Constance Marten and Mark Gordon charged with manslaughter of their baby

 An infant’s remains were found on Wednesday after a major two-day search operation in Sussex.

-Marten, 35, and Gordon, 48, were arrested at Stanmer Villas in Brighton on Monday after avoiding the attention of police for seven weeks.
+Marten, 35, who comes from an aristocratic family with royal connections, and Gordon, 48, were arrested at Stanmer Villas in Brighton on Monday after avoiding the attention of police for seven weeks.

+The couple first disappeared when their car was found abandoned and on fire at the edge of the M61 on 5 January.

+From there they travelled around the country by taxi, avoiding police by paying for everything in cash, covering their faces while on CCTV and moving locations frequently, often after dark.

 Nearly two weeks after they disappeared, Marten’s father, Napier Marten, appealed through The Independent for his daughter to hand herself in, saying: “I beseech you to find a way to turn yourself and your wee one in to the police as soon as possible so you and he or she can be protected.”